2010 EuroHockey Club Champions Cup: Format

 The twelve teams were divided into pools of three.
 In each pool, teams competed in a single round-robin format.
-At the conclusion of the pool stage, the top two teams of each pool moved forward to the Quarter-finals, while the bottom teams moved on to classification matches.
+At the conclusion of the pool stage, the top two teams of each pool qualified for the Quarter-finals, while the bottom teams moved on to classification matches.
 The losing Quarter-finalists were eliminated, whole the winners moved on the Semi-finals and subsequent medal matches.